sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 4     | decimal                 | A floating point number (e.g., 1.25 is less than 1.3)
 | 16384 | semver                  | Follows the {{SEMVER}} specification

-The values above are registered in the IANA "SWID/CoSWID Version Schema Values" registry defined in section {{iana-version-scheme}}.
+The values above are registered in the IANA "SWID/CoSWID Version Scheme Value" registry defined in section {{iana-version-scheme}}.
 Additional entires will likely be registered over time in this registry.
 Additionally, the index values 32768 through 65535 have been reserved for private use.

 {: #indexed-entity-role}
 ## Entity Role Values

 The following table indicates the index value to use for the entity-entry group's role item (see {{model-entity}}).
 These values match the entity roles defined in the ISO/IEC 19770-2:2015 {{SWID}} specification.
-Index value indicates the value to use as the role item's value.
-The Role Name provides human-readable text for the value.
-The Definition describes the semantic meaning of each entry.
+The "Index" value indicates the value to use as the role item's value.
+The "Role Name" provides human-readable text for the value.
+The "Definition" describes the semantic meaning of each entry.

 | Index | Role Name       | Definition
 |---